Mobile Field Service Software: Why Manufacturers Need More Than Just an App

 - Asset-Centric Job Management

-Every service job should be linked to a specific machine, part, or serial number.
-[Link: https://www.makula.io/products/asset-hub] - Distributor & Partner Visibility
+Through installed base management, every service job should be linked to a specific machine, part, or serial number. - Distributor & Partner Visibility

 Field teams outside your company should still work inside your system. - Offline Functionality